noahehall/theBookOfNoah/0current/languages/scala/sbt.md

 #### config files

-- `root/build.sbt` : build definition: configures the project build, project settings e.g. library dependencies, etc,
+- `root/build.sbt` : build definition: configures the project build, project settings,library dependencies, etc,
   - any `whatever.sbt` takes part in the build definition
   - the location of this file defines the project root
   - can contain: `val`, `lazy val` and `def` expressions